-The report found that overall food prices increased 3%-5%.
+The report found that overall food prices increased by 3% – 5% during that time period.
 Meat products, bakery items, and vegetables saw the biggest surges.

 Rising food costs are causing grief for many Canadian families.
 With a rise in countless consumer items and many Canadians struggling financially, is there an end in sight?

 Sylvain Charlebois, author and Dalhousie University professor, isn’t so sure.
 He told Global News, “We don’t expect a break at the grocery store any time soon.
 This is the highest increase that we’ve ever expected.
 If farmers are asked to spend more on equipment and COVID-19 cleaning protocols, consumers will eventually have to pay more.”